getnikola/plugins/v8/projectpages/README.md

   page with a slider and list of projects, from template `projects.tmpl`
 * projects/projects.json — a JSON file, dict of `{slug: all meta data}`

-Project subpage generation is handled by Nikola’s built-in stories framework.
+Project subpage generation is handled by Nikola’s built-in pages framework.

 Meta fields
 -----------